historic-trails/website/docs/sites/mahaffie-house.md

 Although a transplant from Ohio, Mahaffie is remembered as "one of the leading farmers of the area."
 He was also "active in local social and political affairs"; in 1858 he was elected chairman of the Johnson County supervisors.
 Mahaffie belonged to [the Grange](https://en.wikipedia.org/wiki/National_Grange_of_the_Order_of_Patrons_of_Husbandry), a post-Civil War organization to further the political and economic advancement of rural communities.
 His passion for developing the county extended to railroad politics; he served on the first board of directors of the Missouri River, Fort Scott, and Gulf Railroad.
 Later in his life, Mahaffied advocated the preservation of the Santa Fe Trail.[^REGISTER3]

 ## The House
 The first night Mahaffie moved his house to his newly-purchased property in 1858, he took in $5 (roughly $150 today) from travelers--just for the privilege of sleeping on his wooden floors!
-Mahaffie's farmstead soon became known for its hospitality.[^REGISTER4] Communal dinners were served in the basement (Comprehensive Management Plan).
+Mahaffie's farmstead soon became known for its hospitality.[^REGISTER4] Communal dinners were served in the basement[^CMP1].
 Mahaffie completed a large stone addition in 1865; that same year, he had the largest farm (570 acres) and the largest livestock herd in Olathe.[^TRACKS2]

 ## Architectural Details
 The house sits roughly 500 feet north of the Kansas City Road, which once served as a portion of the Santa Fe Trail.
 The house, which sits on a thirteen-acre parcel, was constructed somewhere in Olathe in 1857 and moved to Mahaffie's plot in 1858.
 It was originally a one-and-a-half stories tall until Mahaffie added a two-story stone addition on the structure's southern side; Mahaffie later raised the adjoining frame structure so it stood two stories tall, as well.
 A one'story porch on Tuscan columns faces the old Kansas City Road.
 Though the house is not especially significant architecturally, it conforms to what architectural historians call a [vernacular style](https://commons.wikimedia.org/wiki/Category:Vernacular_architecture_of_Kansas)[^REGISTER5].

 ## The End of the Mahaffie Era
 Mahaffie retired from the farm in 1881 and sold the property in 1883.
 The era of the stage station had largely come to an end, thanks the end of the [Civil War](https://en.wikipedia.org/wiki/American_Civil_War) and the beginning of the railroad era.[^REGISTER6] The property passed through different owners until the City of Olathe purchased the property in 1980 with funds from citizens, grants, and the city government.
 In 1982, a federal grant to imporove the Mahaffie House provided a new roof, forced air heating, and new wiring.
 It is relatively unusual for a city to own/operate a historic site as important as the Mahaffie House.[^TRACKS3]

 {% include figure.html
   class="img-left"